 wget -q https://git.io/voEUQ -O /tmp/raspap && bash /tmp/raspap

-During the installation I had to answer two questions, both of which I answered with Yes: http-cookies -> Yes – Control service -> Yes
+During the installation I had to answer a few questions, which I answered with Yes: http-cookies -> Yes – Control service -> Yes

 That’s all and it!
 RaspAP is installed on your system!